 \section{An in-depth foundation model example}

-The first cross-task foundation model published for collider physics, capable of both generation and classification of particle jets, is called OmniJet-$\alpha$~\cite{Birk:2024knn}.
-The pretraining target is generation, with the idea being that a model that knows how to generate jets should understand something about jets in general, and thus be suitable for downstream tasks such as classification.
+This section examines one of the particle physics foundation models in more detail.
+This particular model was chosen since the author is an expert on this work, and since it has already seen several use cases.
+OmniJet-$\alpha$~\cite{Birk:2024knn} is the first cross-task foundation model published for collider physics that is capable of both generation and classification of particle jets.
+The pretraining target is generation, and the downstream task is classification.
 OmniJet-$\alpha$ was developed using the simulated JetClass dataset~\cite{JetClass}, originally released together with the Particle Transformer~\cite{pmlr-v162-qu22b}.
-The low-level features $p_\mathrm{T}, \Delta\eta$ and $\Delta\phi$ are tokenized via a Vector Quantized Variational Autoencoder (VQ-VAE)~\cite{oord2018neural,bao2022beit,Golling:2024abg,huh2023straightening}, leading to jets being represented as sequences of integers rather than sets of constituents with multiple features per constituent.
-The model is based on the transformer architechture~\cite{vaswani2023attentionneed}, essentially a smaller version of the original GPT-1 model~\cite{Radford2018ImprovingLU} but without positional encoding, and is trained in a self-supervised fashion with next-token prediction as target.
-This means that the model learns the probability $p_j$ of token $x_j$ to follow a sequence of previous tokens: $p_j = p(x_j|x_{j-1},...,x_0)$.
-This makes generation straight-forward: the model is provided with a start token (a special token not representing a particle) and then samples its learned distribution to autoregressively generate a full jet.
-At the end, the VQ-VAE is used to decode the tokens back to physics space.
+The constituent features $p_\mathrm{T}, \Delta\eta$ and $\Delta\phi$ are tokenized via a Vector Quantized Variational Autoencoder (VQ-VAE)~\cite{oord2018neural,bao2022beit,Golling:2024abg,huh2023straightening}, leading to jets being represented as sequences of integers rather than sets of constituents with multiple features per constituent.
+The model is based on the transformer architechture~\cite{vaswani2023attentionneed}, essentially a smaller version of the original GPT-1 model~\cite{Radford2018ImprovingLU} but without positional encoding.
+It is trained in a self-supervised fashion with next-token prediction as target, in order to learn the probability $p_j$ of token $x_j$ to follow a sequence of previous tokens: $p_j = p(x_j|x_{j-1},...,x_0)$.
+Generation is thus straight-forward: the model is provided with a start token (a special token not representing a particle) and samples the learned distribution to autoregressively generate a full jet.
+The VQ-VAE is used to decode the tokens back to physics space.
 The original paper showed good agreement between ``real'' and generated jets, and demonstrated that the pretrained model outperformed a model with random initializations on the classification task, in particular for very small datasets.

 Since OmniJet-$\alpha$ is not dependent on labeled data for pretraining, it is able to train directly on data.
 This was done using the Aspen Open Jets dataset~\cite{amram_oz_2024_16505}, a derivate jet dataset extracted from CMS Open Data~\cite{CMS:2016G,CMS:2016H}.
 While not labeled, this dataset is expected to mainly contain jets originating from light quarks and gluons.
 It was shown that pretraining on these jets proved helpful for the downstream task of generating hadronically decaying top jets (with a finetuning training sample from JetClass), in particular for quantities like the n-subjettiness~\cite{Thaler:2010tr,Thaler:2011gf} that is difficult to model~\cite{Amram:2024fjg}.